 Some states have provided greater protections for criminal suspects under their constitutions and statutes, but the emphasis here is on settled federal principles resolved by the United States Supreme Court (which set the baseline in state litigation as well).

-Police may make routine traffic stops with a show of authority, signaling the driver to pull over with lights or siren.
+Lets begin with the initial encounter, which will typically fall within one of three categories.
+Police may make routine traffic stops with a show of authority (signaling the driver to pull over with lights or siren).
 Sometimes a traffic stop is made without individualized suspicion, as part of a roadblock or checkpoint.
 Other times police approach a car that is already stopped.

 If the stop is at the border or its functional equivalent (i.e., an international airport), a search of the vehicle or the occupants is lawful without probable cause or reasonable suspicion.
 United States v.
 Ramsey, 431 U.S. 606, 616 (1977); Almeida-Sanchez v.
 United States, 413 U.S. 266 (1973).

-However, a suspicionless stop at a roadblock established to "uncover evidence of ordinary criminal wrongdoing" is impermissible.
-Id. at 42 (narcotics checkpoint).
-The procedure cannot involve the "unconstrained exercise of discretion" or left to the "unbridled discretion of police officers."
+Decisions may not be based on the "unconstrained exercise of discretion" or "unbridled discretion of police officers."
 Delaware v.
 Prouse, 440 U.S. 648, 663 (1979).
 There needs to be an element of randomness (e.g., every tenth car).

 The roadblock or checkpoint was: